hdShang/arxiv-daily/docs/cs-CL/2025-08-29/papers/250821422v1-automatic-reviewers-fail-to-detect-faulty-reasoning-in-research-pape.md

 ---
 layout: default
-title: Automatic Reviewers Fail to Detect Faulty Reasoning in Research Papers: A New Counterfactual Evaluation Framework
+title: "Automatic Reviewers Fail to Detect Faulty Reasoning in Research Papers: A New Counterfactual Evaluation Framework"
 ---

 # Automatic Reviewers Fail to Detect Faulty Reasoning in Research Papers: A New Counterfactual Evaluation Framework